HaoranTang/sharp-unlearn/README.md

 **Generate Weight Masking**

-For SalUn and Sharp MinMax, we need to first generate a weight mask to divide model parameters for retaining and forgetting.
+For SalUn and Sharp MinMax, we need to first generate a weight mask to divide model parameters for retaining and forgetting before unlearning.
 Pass your arguments like unlearning:
 ```bash
 python generate_mask.py --unlearn {METHOD} --num_indexes_to_replace {FORGET_SIZE} \
 --mem {0,2,4} --unlearn_lr {UNLEARN_LR} --unlearn_epochs {UNLEARN_EPOCHS} \